michellelally/code-deploy/README.md

 # code-deploy

-A repository that stored an application I wanted to deploy through Amazon Web Services Code Deploy.
+A repository that stored all files necessary for deploying [this application](https://github.com/michellelally/harrys-cocktail-menu) using Amazon Web Services Code Deploy.